BlackBoxVision/react-native-redux-todo/README.md

 ## Contributing

-Of course, if you see something that you want to upgrade from this library, or a bug that needs to be solved, **PRs are welcome!**
+Of course, if you see something that you want to upgrade from this project, or a bug that needs to be solved, **PRs are welcome!**

 ## License